Creamy Tuscan Tortellini Soup

 Ingredients

-• 2 tbsp olive oil
+• 2 tablespoons olive oil

-• 1 lb of italian sausage, casings removed
+• 1 lb of Italian sausage, casings removed

 • 1 large onion or two smaller ones, peeled and diced